 3. Control Manager

-The Control Manager is accountable for collectors that controls the status of the information and executes a task.
+The Control Manager is accountable for collectors that control the status of the information and executes a task.
 We consider the task as a daemon that executes in an interminable loop and accountable to collect and send information to the API Server.

-Scheduler is the essential component of Kubernetes master.
+The scheduler is the essential component of Kubernetes master.
 It is regarded as a service in master accountable for sharing the workload.

 Node Components of Kubernetes